Become a Third Grade Reading Buddy!

 Can I volunteer weekly and make up my own team?

 Yes!
-Reading Buddies was designed to make scheduling easy and non-burdensome for working adults, however volunteers that are able to commit once a week or more can be assigned to their own team and attend each weekly session with his or her assigned students.
+Reading Buddies was designed to make scheduling easy and non-burdensome for working adults.
+However volunteers who are able to commit once a week or more can be assigned to their own team and attend each weekly session with his or her assigned students.

 What happens if I have to cancel my assigned time?

 If a team member must cancel the assigned time they are to meet with their students, the team member should contact another member on their team to cover the session.
 The program was designed in teams specifically for this reason.
 However, it is important that teams do not skip out on a session all together.
-Young students build excitement for scheduled guests and disappointment can lead to devastating effects the trust that you are working to build with them in their educational journey.
+Young students build excitement for scheduled guests and disappointment can lead to devastating effects to the trust that you are working to build with them in their educational journey.
+If you are an individual volunteer, you should contact the school directly and let them know that you will not be able to make it that day.

 How does the District ensure the safety of students with volunteers at each school?